30hours/blah2/README.md

 Pull requests are welcome - especially for adding support for a new SDR.

 - Currently have an issue where the USRP B210 is timing out after 5-10 mins and crashes the code.
 Convinced it's an issue with my usage of the API - contact me for more info.
-- A bug exists for Docker versions >= 25.0.0 using the RspDuo due to a shared memory issue, please downgrade for the time being.

 ## License